Benjovengo/SolidityChallenge/README.md

 ## Introduction

-It consists of two contracts:
+The project consists of two contracts:

 1. The first one is called challengeToken.sol
    - and this the smart contract for the actual token that uses the ERC20 standard.